ionic-team/capacitor-site/pages/docs/v3/plugins/workflow.md

 This will build the JS portion of your plugin and publish the rest of your plugin files to npm.

-Your package can now be installed using `npm install my-plugin` in any Capacitor app.
+Your package can now be installed using `npm install echo` in any Capacitor app.